JeffLepp/SeedSizer/readme.txt

 - Applies Otsu's threshold to distinguish seeds from the background
 - Filters out small objects (noise)
 - Outputs seed areas in a pandas DataFrame
-- calculates seed count, average size, and total size
+- calculates seed count, average size, total size, and other analytics

 ## Output